 - CSCI 4358-4, Entrepreneurial Project 2

-Either sequence must be taken contiguously and may not be taken before the senior year.
+Either sequence must be taken continuously and may not be taken before the senior year.

-To participate in either option, BA students must have taken the following courses:
+To participate in either Capstone option, BA students must have completed:

 - CSCI 1300-4 (or equivalent)